colm-o-caoimh/IrisDataset/README.md

 max        7.900000     4.400000      6.900000     2.500000
 ```

+* From this table we can deduce that the sepal is larger in size than the petal on average.
+When comparing the length and width of the sepal and petal, we observe a symmetry with regard
+to the stadard deviation - lower for the sepal, higher for the petal.
+More detailed exploration
+below will further enlighten us.

 * For the dependent variable summary, I used `describe()` once more.
 A number of additional steps
 were needed to output the information in the same tabular format as above (see analysis.py above).